abdullahkhawer/simple-elasticsearch-cleaner/README.md

 ## Helm Chart

 You can use its [Helm chart](https://github.com/abdullahkhawer/simple-elasticsearch-cleaner/blob/master/helm-charts/simple-elasticsearch-cleaner) to create a Helm release to create a cron job running that Docker container in a pod on a Kubernetes cluster.

+Its repository on [Artifact Hub](https://artifacthub.io) can be found [here](https://artifacthub.io/packages/helm/simple-elasticsearch-cleaner/simple-elasticsearch-cleaner).

 For more details, check out its [README](https://github.com/abdullahkhawer/simple-elasticsearch-cleaner/blob/master/helm-charts/simple-elasticsearch-cleaner/README.md).